santiago-henao-12/simple_crud/README.md

 ## Test the App
 Now all that’s left is to test the app, the app is mostly built on top of the app scaffold made by bake, a Cake PHP CLI tool that creates basic components for each “Model” aka table that is relevant for the app.
 In this app, the 2 relevant tables are Users and Contacts, although as of now the user has little to no access to the Users table, for simplicity’s sake the built-in CRUD for the Users is not accessible and the user only ever interacts with that information when it is logging in.
 The other table is the one the CRUD interacts with, Contacts, it has 5 fields one of which is a pseudo random string of 41 alphanumeric characters, the rest are normal contact info.
 The login system is mostly composed of a login view powered by the Users' table which stores the user credentials, functional ones will be given to test the app, and the Authentication component service of Cake PHP ensures the user either needs to log in or is already authenticated.
 After logging into the app the user will be presented with a simple table made with the Data Table library, the one can check the information for the stored contacts and edit/delete/add new contacts.
 Finally, the contact data stored can be exported in 3 different formats, .txt, .csv and .xsl, the contact info is parsed by the server and sent to the browser for its download.
 That is the basic functioning of the project.

+## Phpadmin
+Due to this tool being preinstalled in many systems and the differences between said implementations, for the database administration it is recommended to use the system provided way to install it. a local installation is provided in the vagrant virtual machine although manual installation would only require putting the phpMyAdmin forlder in the webroot(and renaming it to exactly that) and copying the config file in `config\config.inc.php` although wether it works would depend on the settings of the Apache server.

+## Test credentials
+The test credentials that are installed with the SQL scripts are as following: test@test.com
+1234